 My approach was fairly simple.
 I contact printed a 4x5 Stouffer step tablet onto several sheets of 4x5 TMAX 400 film with identical exposures and developed the film in my standard pyro formula

 and in D-76.
 The goal was to produce a reversed image of the step tablet and then measure the densities on both a black & white densitometer and a color densitometer through the red (R), green

-sensitive to ultraviolet light (extreme blue) the effects of the stain should be seen in the different color density readings i.e. greater density from
+(G), and blue (B) filters.
+Since platinum is only sensitive to ultraviolet light (extreme blue) the effects of the stain should be seen in the different color density readings i.e. greater density from

 Each step of each negative and the Stouffer step tablet were read with an X-Rite model 820TR color densitometer yielding density readings for the red, green and blue filters.
 The negatives and step

 tablet were also read in a black and white densitometer which was calibrated with the same calibration reference standard traceable to the National Bureau of Standards.
 The density data

 was entered into an Excel spreadsheet and plotted using Excel's graphing tools.
 The density readings of the negatives and step tablet are shown in the graphs in Figures 1-3.
 The graphs show that for

 both the step tablet and the D-76 negative, the densities for red, green, and blue filters and the readings from the black and white densitometer are almost identical.

 The graph of the pyro negative tells a completely different story.
 There is a definite divergence of the data for the red, green, and blue filters showing clearly the additive effect of the stain on total